 Finding good volunteers is also about knowing who is not right for your community.
-I have worked in community building for more than a decade and met every kind of volunteer in that period — the all-rounders, the pinch hitters, the fast learners and the dark horses.
-Who is right for your community depends on what motivations a prospective volunteer brings and what contributions the community needs in that moment.
+I have worked in community building for more than a decade and met every kind of volunteer in that period — the all-rounders, the pinch hitters, the fast learners, and the dark horses.
+Who is right for your community depends on what motivations a prospective volunteer brings and what contributions the community needs at that moment.

 That is all easier said than done.
 So I am putting down a playbook that has brought us the most success while building a volunteer network.